Try our custom LLM ECOChat

 1. Take advantage of innovation

-In today’s digital market, various types of technology exist that can enhance the quality of your translations.
-From state-of-the-art translation memory technology, machine translation, publication APIs and translation management software, there are a multitude of ways to ensure your marketing content is translated into outstanding content in any language and country.
-Investing in a company that provides these high-quality language services and access to these technologies will pay off in the amount of multilingual traffic and conversions you will observe in the long-run.
+In today’s digital market, various types of technology can enhance the quality of your translations.
+From state-of-the-art translation memory technology, machine translation, publication APIs, and translation management software, there are a multitude of ways to ensure your marketing content is translated into outstanding content in any language and country.
+Investing in a company that provides these high-quality language services and access to these technologies will pay off in the amount of multilingual traffic and conversions you will observe in the long run.

 1. Multiple languages in multiple countries

-If your website is designed to serve multiple languages in multiple countries, you will have to be smart about how you design your website from the very beginning.
+If your website is designed to serve multiple languages in multiple countries, you will have to be smart about your design from the beginning.
 Use a generic domain, such as .com, so that you can target various countries and create language-specific subdirectories within the site.
-Ensure that each version of your website is optimized with the SEO keywords specific to the area and use hyperlocal strategies, such as Google Maps, for businesses in each country or city that you are targeting.
+Ensure that each language version of your website is optimized with the SEO keywords specific to the area.
+Use hyperlocal strategies, such as Google Maps, for businesses in each country or city you are targeting.

 1. Use specialized translators